City of Orillia Building Permit Application Process

 Residential Building Permits |

-All residential permit applications will require two sets of construction drawings.
+For permits submitted in person, all residential permit applications will require two sets of construction drawings.
 One copy will be kept for office use and the other copy will be returned to the applicant when the permit is issued.
+Please note that submitting if you submit an application through email, you may be required to submit physical copies of your drawings.

 Deck, Fence or Accessory Building |